3 Squadron EVENTS

 One notable 3AFC photographic mission may well have flown right over the top of this howitzer, about two weeks before it was captured.
 Unfortunately that mission went badly wrong, leading to the demise of the RE8 and its crew.
 The pilot, Cliff Peel, and his observer, John Jeffers, had been sent out to photograph the Hindenburg Line in preparation for the Australian offensive.
 This was an extremely hazardous mission.
 In fact two RE8s had been sent, meant to provide mutual protection, plus a Squadron of British Sopwith Camel fighters for top cover.
 Unfortunately, thick clouds rose up in their path and Peel and Jeffers became separated from their escort.
 A German fighter then pounced on them and, despite them putting up an impressive fight, they were shot down.
 (This actually turned out to be the very last victory against a British aircraft by the highest-scoring German fighter squadron of WW1, Jasta 11.)
 Peel and Jeffers crashed to earth on the German side of the lines and were probably buried on the spot.
 Their gravesites were never found and they remain the only 3AFC crew from WW1 listed as “missing”.
 They’re still out there today, somewhere under the same rolling French fields that this howitzer once watched over.

 There’s an added element of tragedy to this particular story.
 Today, Cliff Peel is probably the most widely-known 3AFC WW1 airman.
 The reason for this is that in 1917 Cliff drew up a detailed proposal showing how many aeroplanes and bases would be required to run a Flying Doctor Service in inland Australia.
 His letter fired the imagination of Dr John Flynn, who later brought Cliff’s plan to fruition.
-(Thus Flynn earned his palace on our $20 note.)
+(Thus Flynn earned his place on our $20 note.)
 Today, schoolchildren visit the 3SQN website to research Cliff Peel.
 It’s a great loss to Australia that Cliff died less than eight weeks before the Great War ended.

 On a lighter note, one Mechanic who joined 3 Squadron, William Brake, was formerly an Army artilleryman and he took a great technical interest in the shells that the Germans were shooting at him!
 He wrote this letter home: